-In celebration of World Water Day (March 22), Levi Strauss & Co. is releasing new stats about how much water has been saved by changing the way we make our products and through cutting edge innovations such as Levi’s® Water<Less™ jeans and its 100% recycled water standard (a first for the apparel industry).
+First off, back when celebrating World Water Day (March 22), Levi Strauss & Co. is releasing new stats about how much water gets saved by changing the way we make our products and through cutting edge innovations such as Levi’s® Water Less™ jeans and its 100% recycled water standard (a first for the apparel industry).
 The numbers are pretty compelling.

-For background: In 2011, the Levi’s® brand launched a collection of jeans called Water<Less™ jeans, which reduces up to 96 percent of the water used in the finishing process (which is how we create the different washes of jeans — from dark to light).
+For background: In 2011, the Levi’s® brand launched jeans called Water Less™ jeans, which reduces up to 96 percent of the water used in the finishing process (which is how we create the different washes of jeans — from dark to light).